 Back to levers

 • can be implemented without high-friction bureaucracy

 That is why by-right housing pathways, all-in price disclosure, and faster permitting fit the same framework.
-They are not separate causes.
-They are all ways of increasing security and real options for ordinary households.
+They are all ways of increasing security and practical options for ordinary households.

+Back to levers